-12. Rake it.
 Your rake is your super tool.
 So get a grip on dead grass and debris during winter thaws by breaking up the thatch.
-Not only will it allow air and sunshine to reach the soil below but it will also encourage new grass growth.
+Not only will it allow air and sunshine to reach the soil below but it will also encourage new grass growth in spring.

-Want your garden to look its best?
-Then you’ll love these seasonal tips found only in Wisconsin Homemaker’s Garden Section.
+Want your garden to look its best all year?
+Check out these seasonal tips found only in Wisconsin Homemaker’s Garden Section and these articles: